DE | EN

 Security and protection of your personal data

-We consider it our primary responsibility to maintain the confidentiality of the personal data you provide to us and to protect it from unauthorized access.
-Therefore, we apply the utmost care and state-of-the-art security standards to ensure maximum protection of your personal data.
+Protecting the confidentiality of the personal data you provide and safeguarding it against unauthorised access is our highest priority.
+We therefore apply the utmost care and state-of-the-art security standards to ensure maximum protection for your personal data.

-As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (DSGVO) and the regulations of the German Federal Data Protection Act (BDSG).
-We have taken technical and organizational measures to ensure that the regulations on data protection are observed both by us and by our external service providers.
+As a private company, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the regulations of the German Federal Data Protection Act (BDSG).
+We have implemented technical and organisational measures to ensure that the data protection regulations are observed both by us and by our external service providers.

 Definitions

-The legislator requires that personal data be processed in a lawful manner, in good faith and in a way that is comprehensible to the data subject ("lawfulness, processing in good faith, transparency").
-To ensure this, we inform you about the individual legal definitions, which are also used in this privacy policy:
+The legislator requires that personal data be processed in a lawful manner, in good faith and in a transparent way for the data subject (“lawfulness, fairness and transparency”).
+In order to ensure this, we inform you about the individual legal definitions that are also used in this privacy policy:

 Personal data